 RCP Project Director attorney Margaret (Peggy) Stevenson has taught students to provide legal services to low-income clients since 1994, including 12 years of teaching Stanford and Santa Clara law students in community-based clinics.
 She began teaching at SJSU in 2007.
 Peggy received the CSU Chancellor's Award for Faculty Innovation and Leadership in Fall 2018 for her work in establishing the Record Clearance Project.
 She also has received the SJSU Equity and Diversity Outstanding Faculty award, SJSU College of Applied Sciences and Arts; SJSU Service Learning and Community Engagement and other university and community recognition.
 Prior to teaching, Peggy was a legal services attorney for 10 years and clerked for a federal judge following UCLA Law School, where she earned her JD.
 She has a BA from Stanford University.
 She speaks Spanish.

-Administrative Assistant Michelle Taikeff enrolled in RCP as a student in Fall 2017 and has been involved with the program ever since.
+Project Assistant Michelle Taikeff enrolled in RCP as a student in Fall 2017 and has been involved with the program ever since.
 While majoring in Justice Studies at SJSU, Michelle played on the University's women's water polo team and served on the executive board of the Student Athlete Advisory committee.
 She was a member of the Criminal Justice Honors Society at SJSU and a President's Scholar.
 Working the with RCP has enhanced her passion for providing legal aid to those in need.
 Michelle graduated from SJSU in Spring 2019 and plans to attend law school.